 But when it comes to our cats—simply put, it isn’t a natural part of their diet.
 Cats are obligate carnivores that thrive on animal-based proteins to thrive.
 Almond milk doesn’t contain the correct nutrition to be included in a daily diet.

 Can Cats Drink Almond Milk?

 Since almond milk is non-toxic, there is really no issue when you give your cat a small taste here and there.
 Keep in mind that you shouldn’t offer it to them regularly.
-This treat is best in moderation—so bank on once a month (no matter how much your cat begs otherwise).
+This treat is best in moderation, so only bank on 50 ml twice a month (no matter how much your cat begs otherwise).

 Possible Side Effects of Almond Milk